 In 1994 members of the Club created a dedicated Canoe Polo training and Sheltered Water Coaching facility.
 Sited on Bury Lake adjacent to our new home it offers members the chance to train with one of our three canoe polo squads and learn to kayak in a safe environment.
 This is a rare facility among canoe clubs and we’re rightly proud of it.

 The Club has a long association with Canoe Polo and has participated in the national league since its inception.
 Our squads have played in every division of the national league with many successes.
 Over the years our players have been seen competing across the UK and Europe.

-Nomad members have paddled rivers in England, Scotland, Wales, Ireland, France, Spain, Austria, USA, New Zealand, Chile and more.
-The club has organised many excellent trips away, which club members greatly enjoy, and we currently run one trip each month.
-The new Olympic white water course at Lea Valley is also only 25 minutes away and many members regularly take advantage of it.
+Our members have paddled rivers in England, Scotland, Wales, Ireland, France, Spain, Austria, USA, New Zealand, Chile and more.
+The Club organises many excellent trips away (usually one a month), which our members greatly.
+The Legacy and Olympic white water courses at Lea Valley are also only 25 minutes away and many members regularly take advantage of them.

 Club Present and Future

-There’s never been a better time to join the Nomad Kayak Club!
+There’s never been a better time to join Nomad Kayak Club!